 1 What encoding/decoding techniques for error correction, if any, may be needed to meet the performance criteria identified by the ITU-T?

-2 What are the resultant performance objectives expressed in terms of BER versus percentage of time which arise from service specific performance requirements (e.g., ATM cell loss ratio and facsimile error free page objectives)?
+2 What are the resultant performance objectives expressed in terms of BER versus percentage of time which arise from service specific performance requirements?

 3 What are the methods available to the satellite system designer to accommodate service requirements with regard to satellite system attributes such as propagation impairments, burst-error characteristics and delay?

-4 What arrangements should be made by the ITU-R to offer the most appropriate liaison with the ITU-T to provide the assistance indicated in § e)?

 further decides